amartyasinha/Heart-Disease/README.md

 The confusion matrices for each model were visualized using heatmaps.
 The accuracy scores and confusion matrices are available in the code.

 Please refer to the code for more details on the implementation.

-Feel free to explore and enhance the project further!